Wasserstein projection distance for fairness testing of regression models: Background and related works

+\RV{Statistical fairness testing for classification models employs either permutation-based tests or the Wasserstein projection-based tests.
+Permutation-based tests, similar to those used in regression settings, suffer from scalability issues that limit their practical applicability~\cite{diciccio2020evaluating}.}

-Wasserstein projection distance has been used to assess fairness for classification tasks.
-It leverages the geometry of the feature space to compare empirical distributions across demographic groups with a reference distribution that represents a fair model~\citep{taskesen2021statistical,si2021testing}.
-By embedding this approach into a statistical hypothesis testing framework, one can evaluate whether a classifier's predictions differ significantly across groups, thereby testing the significance with fairness criteria.
-This method is particularly useful for formalizing fairness as a testable hypothesis, where the null hypothesis typically asserts that a classifier treats groups (e.g., male and female) similarly under a chosen fairness criterion.
+Wasserstein projection-based tests leverage the geometry of the feature space to compare empirical distributions across demographic groups with a reference distribution that represents a fair model~\citep{taskesen2021statistical,si2021testing,chen2025fairness}.
+Embedded within a statistical hypothesis testing framework, one can evaluate whether a classifier's predictions differ significantly across groups, thereby testing the significance with respect to the given fairness criterion.
+This type of method is particularly useful for formalizing fairness as a testable hypothesis, where the null hypothesis typically asserts that a classifier treats groups (e.g., male and female) similarly under a chosen fairness criterion.
 Unlike Boolean fairness checks, this statistical approach provides a quantifiable measure of deviation from fairness.
 However, existing implementations of Wasserstein-based fairness tests are often computationally demanding and limited to binary classification settings.
-Alternative approaches to fairness testing, such as non-parametric permutation tests~\citep{diciccio2020evaluating}, and distributional tests such as the k-sample Anderson-Darling test~\citep{scholz1987k, gursoy2022error}, have also been explored; they either suffer from scalability issues or are difficult to generalize across fairness definitions.
 In this paper, we extend the framework proposed in~\cite{taskesen2021statistical} to regression models and identify special cases in regression problems that do not encounter computational issues.